20lives/dmote/doc/options-main.md

 This is short for ”micro-controller unit”.
 Each half has one.

+### Parameter `include`

+If `true`, build support for the MCU PCBA.

 ### Parameter `preview`

-If `true`, render a visualization of the MCU for use in development.
+If `true`, render a visualization of the MCU PCBA.
+For use in development.

 ### Parameter `type`

 A symbolic name for a commercial product.
-Currently, only `promicro` is supported, referring to any MCU with the dimensions of a SparkFun Pro Micro.
+Currently, only `promicro` is supported, referring to any MCU PCBA with the dimensions of a SparkFun Pro Micro, including That-Canadian’s Elite-C.

 ### Parameter `margin`

-A general measurement in mm of extra space around each part of the MCU, including PCB and USB connector.
-This is applied to DMOTE components meant to hold the MCU in place, accounting for printing inaccuracy as well as inaccuracies in manufacturing the MCU.
+A general measurement in mm of extra space around each part of the PCBA, including PCB and USB connector.
+This is applied to DMOTE components meant to hold the PCBA in place, accounting for printing inaccuracy as well as inaccuracies in manufacturing the PCBA.

 ### Section `position`

-Where to place the MCU.
+Where to place the MCU PCBA.

 #### Parameter `prefer-rear-housing`

-If `true` and `rear-housing` is included, place the MCU in relation to the rear housing.
-Otherwise, place the MCU in relation to a named feature identified by `anchor`.
+If `true` and `rear-housing` is included, place the PCBA in relation to the rear housing.
+Otherwise, place the PCBA in relation to a named feature identified by `anchor`.

 #### Parameter `anchor`

-The name of a key at which to place the MCU if `prefer-rear-housing` is `false` or rear housing is not included.
+The name of a key at which to place the PCBA if `prefer-rear-housing` is `false` or rear housing is not included.

 #### Parameter `corner`

 A code for a corner of the `anchor` feature.
-This determines both the location and facing of the MCU.
+This determines both the location and facing of the PCBA.

 #### Parameter `offset`